About The Project

 How You Can Help

 The objective of this program is to support and empower marginalized communities in Nepal.
-This fantastic program works in two extremely impoverished rural communities - Jitpurphedi, which is situated around 12km outside of Kathmandu and Okhaldhunga in the Everest region.
+This fantastic program works in two extremely impoverished rural communities in the Kathamandu Valley.
 The trekking adventures were added to existing community volunteering programs to supply a wonderful trekking experience with all profits going straight back to fund the important work of the programs.
 This means volunteers on this program help through two important ways: their labor and through funding.
 Volunteers will work within the communities to supply essential support, working alongside local staff and volunteers.
 Participants will be hosted with friendly and experienced Nepalese host families where they will live while helping the community by teaching English in Monasteries, assisting in Orphanages or working with Women's Empowerment programs.
 This amazing home-stay experience gives volunteers the opportunity to become immersed in Nepali culture and language and provides a solid foundation for their travels.

 Volunteers will contribute in a number of ways and have the option to work in the following areas:

 - Help teach basic English in Monasteries